ServiceCook/client/MVP.md

 - only owner UD ✅
 - images ✅
 - Filter By Place / Price / Available / Specialitie
-- Review -- instead of a separate model, it can be embedded document in Service.
+- Review -- instead of a separate model, it can be embedded document in Service.✅
 - service availability (not simple) (ex. a service can not be booked if there's a reservation on the same day)